facebookresearch/hydra/website/docs/examples/minimal/README.md

 sidebar_label: Minimal example
 ---

-This is a minimal example of a Hydra app.
+This is a minimal example of a Hydra app. we will evolve it slowly to show-case more Hydra features.
 Note that the annotated function takes a `cfg` argument.
 This `cfg` is an OmegaConf object created and passed in by Hydra.
 Please read about [OmegaConf](https://omegaconf.readthedocs.io/en/latest/usage.html#access-and-manipulation) to learn how to best use it.